 The look and feel of the game itself reminded me of the over the top 90s shooters where I'd be piloting some crazy ship just blasting everything on-screen.
 It's got the same frenetic energy with a hundred things occurring at once; your ship maneuvering around, enemies and their projectiles whizzing by, and a crazy background you can just barely make sense of within the maelstrom.
 And that's only on a little less than half of the screen!
 The game, from the times I could stop and enjoy what I was watching, just looked great with the retro stylization and pixel animations.
 There's something to that animation style and the craziness on-screen that seem to make everything mesh perfectly along with the fast-paced, arcade era music.

 Rival Megagun, as I said, is a fun experience.
 For those that played a lot of these types of titles back in the day, it'll draw some serious nostalgia.
 Even now listening to the music while writing this, it sounds very reminiscent of the 16-bit era.
 My only major concerns with the game are the keyboard controls (easily fixed by using a controller) and the shortness of it.
 Like I mentioned earlier, the story mode is excellent, but once you've run through the handful of levels with multiple characters, it loses some of its charm.
 Sure you can play on harder difficulties, but that's mostly in the form of challenge only so you can collect some more cards.
 Expect to win some and lose some while playing online, which I hope will continue to have some legs.
-I was able to find matches quickly, but it's hard to judge what the community will look like in 6 months to a year.Note: Rival Megagun was reviewed based on a digital PC copy of the game, provided by the publisher.
+I was able to find matches quickly, but it's hard to judge what the community will look like in 6 months to a year.Note: Rival Megagun was reviewed on PC.
+A digital copy of the game provided by the publisher.